samanthaming/not-fancy-pokemon-speaks/README.md

 # Notes

-Here are the general steps.
-To create your own Pokemon Speak
+Here are the general steps to create your own Pokemon Speak

 ## 1. Listen to Keyboard Events